alexanderroidl/wheat-farmer/README.md

 **The game is currently at early alpha developing stage**, meaning it is neither complete, nor bug-free.

 **Implemented mechanics:**
-- Gather wheat by planting your seeds and waiting on your crops to growth, harvesting them upon completion ✅
+- Gather wheat by planting seeds and waiting on your crops to grow, harvesting them upon completion ✅
 - Avoid hostile robot attacks while farming ✅

 **Road map:**